jclwilson/jclwilson.github.io/_posts/2017-10-15-invisible-art-fairs.md

 Kublai Khan ran his long whisp-like beard between his jewelled fingers, he had heard these summaries before.
 The reports of petty officials who talked of 'must sees' and 'highlights'.

-“You come to me with summaries of summaries, a roundup of roundups.
+“You come to me with summaries of summaries, a round-up of round-ups.
 It seems these are one and the same.
 The same artworks.
 The same magnificence.
 The same takes.
 Why should I listen to you before my most trusted ambassadors?”

 Marco Polo fell silently for a moment, before the Great Khan continued.